top of page

 Hospitals in Corona times...

-Once we get over this panic of pandemic, Governments would hopefully, or even certainly, sit back and reflect on hospitals, healthcare and more..( i wrote this post a year back- now refreshing it).
+Once we get over this panic of the pandemic, governments will hopefully, or even certainly, sit back and reflect on hospitals, healthcare, and more.
+(I wrote this post a year back—now refreshing it).

-If there is one thing that is top of the mind this elections, it is hospitals.
-India , actually, has one of the best healthcare arrangements in the world.
-In theory at least.
+If there is one thing that is top of mind this election, it is hospitals.
+India, actually, has one of the best healthcare arrangements in the world.
+In theory, at least.

-In fact, what is often seen on the ground is people visiting tertiary care for simple, out-patient type complaints which could well be sorted in PHCs.
-When the backbone of the healthcare system- the PHCs dont function right, the entire system is extremely fragile, as you can well imagine.
-There are good PHCs which work round the clock and then there are some PHCs which dont work at all.
-And hence a motley mix.
+In fact, what is often seen on the ground is people visiting tertiary care for simple, outpatient-type complaints which could well be sorted in PHCs.
+When the backbone of the healthcare system—the PHCs—don’t function right, the entire system is extremely fragile, as you can well imagine.
+There are good PHCs which work around the clock and then there are some PHCs which don’t work at all, creating a motley mix.
 Even when they do work, they seem to be often hampered by a lack of staff or equipment.
-On top of it, overworked Govt doctors and medicos are often at the mercy of the public, who sometimes attack them too.
-Absolute madness, so unfair, i am lost for words here.
+On top of it, overworked government doctors and medicos are often at the mercy of the public, who sometimes attack them too.
+Absolute madness.
+So unfair, I am lost for words here.

 29 views0 comments